RISCV-MYTH-WORKSHOP/aug21-varghese-rahul-1/README.md

 ## Pipelined 5 stage RISC-V core

-The 5 stage pipeline shown in the schematic below is implemented using the previously shown constructs.
+The 5 stage pipeline shown in the schematic below is implemented.

 ![This is an image](https://github.com/RISCV-MYTH-WORKSHOP/riscv_myth_workshop_aug21-varghese-rahul-1/blob/master/Day2/Final_Implementation.PNG)